umbraco/UmbracoDocs/13/umbraco-engage/installation/troubleshooting-installs.md

 ---
-description: Use the checklist in this article to verify your uMS installation.
+description: Use the checklist in this article to verify your Umbraco Engage installation.
 ---

 # Troubleshooting Installs